Mindinventory/AnnimationWithSwiftUI/README.md

 </a>
 <p></p>

+Animations are a way of fascinate the users of your application.
+Thorugh the annimations user can come accorss the smooth and friendly experience of the application

 Have you thought of doing animation using UIKit then probably it will demand for the complex logic and code set up but SwiftUI make it trouble - free.
 SwiftUI handled all the complexity and create a animation view.

-#### Let’s see some of the serviceable and applicable animation soultion which can be used during application developement
+#### Let’s see some of the serviceable and applicable animation solution which can be used during application development

 <p align="center">
   <img src="https://user-images.githubusercontent.com/42262083/167559075-b0d64cca-4d03-474d-bda3-ba8b27071a97.gif">